 Table of Contents

-- Download a Stock Purchase Agreement (SPA) Template
+- Stock Purchase Agreement Template

-- The Basics: What is a Stock Purchase Agreement?
+- What is a Stock Purchase Agreement?

-1. Download a Stock Purchase Agreement (SPA) Template
+1. Stock Purchase Agreement Template

-2. The Basics: What is a Stock Purchase Agreement?
+2. What is a Stock Purchase Agreement?

 A stock purchase agreement (SPA), also known as a share purchase agreement, is a contract signed by both the company (or shareholders of a company) and the buyers of the stock.
 This agreement protects both the company and the buyers.
 The agreement itself lays out the sale of shares in a company and what is being obtained.